People Mover (Venice): Description

 The system's two four-car trains are pulled by a cable similar to a funicular, but with shallow gradients track:

 it reaches a maximum of 6.2% at the section crossing the Tronchetto channel, and is less than 5% over the rest of the track.

 Each of the two trains can accommodate 200 passengers.

 The line was built by a consortium led by the Austrian company Doppelmayr Cable Car.

-It was the fifth Cable Liner shuttle system installed by the Doppelmayr Garaventa Group.
+It was the fifth Cable Liner shuttle system installed by the company.

-The whole 870 m journey takes just over three minutes, including the stop next to the cruise ship terminal.
+The 870 m journey takes just over three minutes, including the stop next to the cruise ship terminal.
 The rail gauge is 1220 mm, and the difference in altitude between terminal stations is 0.58 m.

 In mid-2023, the fare was €1.50.
 Passengers who already have an unused ACTV land-bus ticket can validate that instead of paying the fare to ride the People Mover.